-- the filing of our amended and restated certificate of incorporation, which will be in effect upon the completion of this offering; - the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 2,850,280 shares of common stock upon the closing of this offering; - the conversion of outstanding convertible promissory notes and a conversion date of June 30, 2018 into 3,018,312 shares of common stock (based on an assumed initial public offering price of \$6.50 per unit (the midpoint of the price range set forth on the cover page of this prospectus) and a conversion date of June 30, 2018); - that the initial public offering price of our units is \$6.50 per unit, which is the midpoint of the price range set forth on the cover page of this prospectus; - no exercise of the outstanding options described above; - no exercise of the underwriters' option to purchase up to an additional 367,500 units from us in this offering; and - a 1-for-21.4 reverse stock split of our common stock effected on July 16, 2018 and a subsequent 1-for-2 reverse stock split of our common stock effected on August 15, 2018.
+- the filing of our amended and restated certificate of incorporation, which will be in effect upon the completion of this offering; - the conversion of all of our outstanding shares of convertible preferred stock into an aggregate of 5,700,572 shares of common stock upon the closing of this offering; - the conversion of outstanding convertible promissory notes and a conversion date of June 30, 2018 into 3,567,099 shares of common stock (based on an assumed initial public offering price of \$5.50 per share (the midpoint of the price range set forth on the cover page of this prospectus) and a conversion date of June 30, 2018); - that the initial public offering price of our shares of common stock is \$5.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus; - no exercise of the outstanding options described above; - · no exercise of the underwriters' option to purchase up to an additional 825,000 shares of common stock from us in this offering; and - a 1-for-21.4 reverse stock split of our common stock effected on July 16, 2018.

-Certain of our existing stockholders, including entities affiliated with them or with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$8.0 million in units in this offering at the initial public offering price per unit.
-However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no units in this offering to any of these persons or entities, or any of these persons or entities may determine to purchase more, less or no units in this offering.
-The underwriters will receive the same underwriting discount on any units purchased by these persons or entities as they will on any other units sold to the public in this offering.
+Certain of our existing stockholders, including entities affiliated with certain of our directors, have indicated an interest in purchasing an aggregate of approximately \$6.35 million in shares of our common stock in this offering at the initial public offering price per share.
+However, because indications of interest are not binding agreements or commitments to purchase, the underwriters may determine to sell more, less or no shares in this offering to any of these persons or entities may determine to purchase more, less or no shares in this offering.
+The underwriters will receive the same underwriting discount on any shares purchased by these persons or entities as they will on any other shares sold to the public in this offering.